Best Roofing Material: Top Choices for Your Home

 6. Slate Roofing

 The cost of slate roofing ranges from $10 to $15 per square foot, but the high cost is balanced by its longevity and minimal maintenance requirements.
-Slate is also fire-resistant and environmentally friendly, as it is made from natural materials.
+Slate is also environmentally friendly, as it is made from natural materials.

 Pros: